Most beautiful hiking trails in northern Germany and the center

 The region of Saxon Switzerland, a nature reserve near Dresden, is beautiful and a hiking highlight.
 While hiking, you can enjoy a backdrop of forests, the Elbe and rock formations that tower spectacularly into the air.

-One of the hiking routes leads from the health resort Rathen in Saxony past the Amselsee and the Schwedenlöchern.
+One of the hiking routes leads from the health resort Rathen in Saxony past the Amselsee and the Schwedenlöcher.
 We continue up to the Fisherman's Bastion, the main attraction of the region.

 The starting point of the hike is at the parking lot in Oberrathen, right by the ferry.
 The yaw ferry takes you across to the other side of the Elbe.
 This is where the march begins.
 The first stage leads to the Amselsee, where you have the opportunity to take a rowing boat.
-Then it's about 20 minutes on to the Sweden holes.
+Then it's about 20 minutes on to the Schwedenlöcher.
 There the path slowly narrows.
 It winds through the rocks, sometimes over more than 700 steps and ladders, up towards the bastion.
 After almost two kilometers you will reach the Berghotel Bastei.
-From there you are in no time at the main attraction of the hike, the Bastei bridge with a length of 76 meters.
+From there you are at the main attraction of the hike in no time, the Bastei bridge with a length of 76 meters.
 From here you can enjoy a view of the rocky landscape.

 If you like, you can choose a different route back: for example via the Malerweg to Wehlen.
 From there you can take the train back to Rathen, the starting point of the hike.

-You can plan around 3:30 a.m. for the hike with breaks and a visit.
-Distance is about 8-10 kilometers.
+You can plan around 3 and a half hours for the hike with breaks and a visit.
+Distance is about 30-8 kilometers.
 The hike can be classified as moderately difficult.
 Good footwear and good physical condition are definitely a must due to the steps!

 The Obere Affensteinpromenade - hiking trail in Saxon Switzerland